avdohusic/blog/README.md

 # Blog
-Simple blog with WYSIWYG
+Simple blog with CRUD Operations

 ## About project
-The app is used for posting simple news.
+The purpose of this project is to develop a simple blog application that utilizes a database for storing blog posts.
-Users can login, post news, import or export news from excel source.
+The project follows the principles of the Command Query Responsibility Segregation (CQRS) pattern.

 ## Requirements
 **Technical pre-request:**